Address geocoding

-Address geocoding, or simply geocoding, is the process of taking a text-based description of a location, such as an address or the name of a place, and returning geographic coordinates, frequently latitude/longitude pair, to identify a location on the Earth's surface.
-Reverse geocoding, on the other hand, converts geographic coordinates to a description of a location, usually the name of a place or an addressable location.
+Address geocoding, or simply geocoding, is the process of taking a text-based description of a location, such as an address or the name of a place, and returning geographic coordinates (typically the latitude/longitude pair) to identify a location on the Earth's surface.
+Reverse geocoding on the other hand converts geographic coordinates to the description of a location, usually the name of a place or an addressable location.
 Geocoding relies on a computer representation of address points, the street / road network, together with postal and administrative boundaries.